Olympian Hardy Fig - Naturally Grown

 We have cancelled your request.

-Olympian Hardy is very cold hardy, productive and the fruit quality is very high; figs are quite large and round, tender, very sweet and flavorful.
-Shows superior cold hardiness and resiliency.
-The figs are just lovely, with perfect appearance and nice firm, chewy texture too!
+Olympian Hardy is very cold hardy, productive, and the fruit quality is high; figs are quite large and round, tender, very sweet and flavorful with honey type fig flavor.
+Shows good cold hardiness and resiliency in cool summer climates.
 Very marketable quality.
 Would be well suited to cool summer areas also, where it can still ripen good figs if the season is long enough.

 Olympian Hardy was discovered thriving in a suburb of Olympia, Washington.
 It had been growing there for over 100 years, with no winter protection and yet producing delicious, fully ripened fruit despite cool coastal summer conditions.
 Unprotected it is cold hardy to about 12 degrees F. With solid winter protection can take substantially colder temperatures and does well in zone 6b-7 with winter protection.
 After years of trial we consider it fairly well suited to marginal fig growing area like KY.
 Ripens in mid-late September-November in KY.
 The 'eye' is quite large and so this may not be the best choice for the Deep South or other rainy climates.
 See our other selections.

-An exciting and promising new variety to push the cold-climate fig-growing limits.
-One of our highest quality and most productive figs we've trialed.
-An excellent addition to any fig collection and a must-have for the cold-hardy fig growing enthusiast.
+A new variety to push the cold-climate fig-growing limits.
+An excellent addition to any fig collection and a good candidate for the cold-hardy fig growing enthusiast.
 Has thin skin and is just full of sweet amber pulp.
 In warm climates/weather the figs are green, as it gets colder they turn purplish.
+This one is likely best suited to the West Coast or mild winter areas.

 NATURALLY GROWN - no synthetic pesticides, fertilizers, fungicides, neo-nictinoids, or other pesticides or toxic ag chemicals used at our nursery